 We always rent a car for the duration of our stay whenever we are in Tenerife, so we always drove to La Orotava and we believe it's the fastest way to get there.

-Casa de los Balcones - the most popular landmark in La Orotova
+1. Casa de los Balcones - the most popular attraction in La Orotova

-If you come by car you have to know that parking may be difficult in the area, but there is a free parking for visitors right across the street from Casa de los Balcones.
+If you come by car, you have to know that parking may be difficult in the area, but there is free parking for visitors right across the street from Casa de los Balcones.

 The house is a historic landmark and was built in 1632.
 The house features wooden balconies specific to the Canarian architecture, which you can see in the interior courtyard, where you can enter for free (even if you don't pay to visit the inside of the house).
 Inside you can see several works by the artist Eladia Machado.